Seb943/NBA_injuries_report/README.md

 # NBA_injuries_report
-Collect NBA injuries report, organize them in an elegant table, then send it via mail
+:basketball::basketball::basketball: Collect NBA injuries report, organize them in an elegant table, then send it via mail :basketball::basketball::basketball:

 :information_source: Utilization:
 1. Download/clone the repository
-1. Change 8 in the script, according to your chrome driver location
+1. Set your Chrome driver location on line 11 of <i>Scrape_NBA_injuries_beta.py</i>
+1. Set your e-mail address on line 18 in <i>Send_mail.py</i>
 1. Run the code :+1:

 :information_source: The collected table looks like this : </br>